 Jonathan Harton (PhD, Early American History) MA, Military History, 2012 University of North Georgia; BA, History, 2009 University of Georgia.
 Jonathan is a second year PhD student interested in the various ways local communities respond to and remember armed conflict, particularly in early North America.
 Jonathan’s MA thesis investigated how combining historical archaeology and documentary history could augment narrative creation and local memory for northwest Georgia’s U.S. Civil War history.
 His current research focus examines the martial culture of southeastern militias during the mid to late 18th century.
 Jonathan investigates how colonial warfare affected militiamen’s agrarian communities and how the South’s agricultural environment shaped militia behavior.
 Jonathan is working under the direction of Dr. Kyle F. Zelner.

-Wesley Hazzard PhD, (US History) MLitt, Battlefield and Conflict Archeology, 2012 University of Glasgow, Scotland; BA, History, 2011 University of South Florida-St. Petersburg.
+Wesley Hazzard (PhD, US History) MLitt, Battlefield and Conflict Archeology, 2012 University of Glasgow, Scotland; BA, History, 2011 University of South Florida-St. Petersburg.
 His MLitt thesis examined Prisoner of War camps during World War II.
 At Southern Miss Wes’s research interests are in U.S. imperialism in the Caribbean and Latin America during the twentieth century, and his current research analyzes the memory and legacy of the 1965 U.S. Intervention in the Dominican Republic.
 Other areas of interest include U.S. occupations in the Caribbean during World War I, and U.S.-Latin American foreign policy.
 Wesley is working under the direction of Heather M. Stur.

 Hayden McDaniel (PhD, U.S. History) MA, U.S. History since 1865, 2012 Auburn University; BS, English and History, 2009 Troy University.
 Hayden McDaniel is from Dothan, Alabama.
 She took her comprehensive fields in U.S. history with minor fields in gender history and Latin American history.
 Her research interests include the American South since the New Deal, focusing on agriculture, politics, economics, and southern identity.
 She is also interested in environmental history, public history, oral history, and Alabama history.
 Her thesis, “Managing the New Deal: Administration of the Civilian Conservation Corps, 1933-1942,” challenged the notion of the CCC as a cohesive and cooperative agency by investigating bureaucracy, federal departmental cooperation, and the work of mid-level administration in the southeastern Fourth Corps Area.
 Her dissertation, conducted under the direction of Dr. Max Grivno, focuses on the development of the southern peanut industry during the twentieth century, tracing its growth from a minor, local subsistence commodity to an agribusiness contributing to mass consumption.